-Worksheet A -
+Worksheet A

-- is a shareholder of a New York C corporation that has a special gross income from farming election, enter your share of the partnership's or S corporation's pro rata share of the New York C corporation's entire net income (obtain this information from your partnership or S corporation)..........
-3 - Add lines 1 through 3 4 - 5 Enter the amount of principal paid on farm indebtedness during 2012 (see instructions below) 5
+Enter your New York adjusted gross income from Form IT-201, line 33, Form IT-203, line 32, or Form IT-205, line B 1 2 If your New York C corporation has a special gross income from farming election, enter your pro rata share of your New York C corporation's entire net income (obtain this information from your corporation) 2 If your partnership or New York S corporation is a shareholder of a New York C corporation that has a special gross income from farming election, enter your share of the partnership's or S corporation's pro rata share of the New York C corporation's entire net income (obtain this information from your partnership or S corporation).......
+3 Add lines 1 through 3 4 Enter the amount of principal paid on farm indebtedness during 2013 (see instructions below) 5 Subtract line 5 from line 4.
+If less than \$300,000, mark an X in the Yes box in item C......
+6